Leighan v. Kreps, Multnomah County Case No. 1403-03341

 This was a bicycle accident case.
 Plaintiff alleged that he was on his bicycle heading eastbound on Fremont when Defendant suddenly turned his car left across his lane causing a crash.
 Plaintiff alleged that Defendant was negligent for failing to keep a proper lookout, speeding and failing to control his vehicle.
 Plaintiff’s injuries included a cervical disc herniation requiring surgery.
 He sought damages including medical expenses of $53,353.57, lost income totaling $36,000.00 and non-economic damages of $250,000.

 Defendant denied liability.
 She alleged that Plaintiff was riding his bicycle between cars that were parked along the curb and cars that were backed up for traffic.
-She claimed Plaintiff rode his bicycle into the side of her car after she had begun to make her turn.
-She claimed Plaintiff was speeding, not keeping a proper lookout and did not exercise proper control of his bicycle.
+She claimed Plaintiff rode his bike into the side of her car after she had begun to make her turn.
+She claimed Plaintiff was speeding, not keeping a proper lookout and did not exercise adequate control of his bicycle.